SOLAS-TTRPG/SOLAS/README.md

 Struggle is a part of every story, and it may present itself in the form of combat.
 Your characters have specific strengths and weaknesses based on your primary attributes.

 ## Melee Attacks
 Your character can use any melee weapon to attack something/someone within one tile.
 This calls for a **Strength** roll, plus any additional modifiers provided by the weapon or passive bonuses you may have.
 Count the total number of successes you rolled, and remove this amount from their current resistance.
-If you would remove more than they have remaining, the excess is direct damage to their health.
+If you would remove more than they have remaining, the excess is direct damage to their remaining heart.

 ## Ranged Attacks
 Similar to **melee attacks**, but instead this calls for a **Dexterity** roll.
 The distance you can attack over is provided by the weapon or passive bonuses that you may have.